Skylight Blinds vs Skylight Shades: What’s the Difference?

 Making the Right Choice

-If you’re deciding between skylight blinds and skylight shades, ask yourself:
+If you’re deciding between skylight blinds and skylight shades, consider:

 • Is the skylight horizontal or angled?

-• Do you need blackout or light filtering?
+• Do you need blackout or light-filtering performance?

 • Is motorized control important?